Lloyds Mortgages For Over 65s

 Are mortgages for over 65 suitable for buying a home or moving house?

-Yes, most mortgages have the key points of portability, but it’s not the set rule.
+Yes, most mortgages have the key portability points, but it’s not the set rule.

 Does a Lloyds mortgage for over 65 have a big redemption penalty?